ChrisCPH/ExamProjectSoft2Sem/SETUP.md

 Create databases and tables using /Setup/DB_Scripts.sql

-create db user with db_owner permissions from the /Setup/DB_User.sql file
+Create a db user with db_owner permissions from the /Setup/DB_User.sql file

 If it doesn't work check these things: